Extent of Protection

 Next, it is also possible for women who are victims of pay discrimination to file a complaint against their employer, based on the anti-discrimination act relating to gender (see Chapter V).
 In this case, the Belgian Institute for Equality between Men and Women may assist alleged victims before the courts.

-According to Eurostat, the Belgian unadjusted gender pay gap was 6% in 2018; this is one of the lowest percentages in the EU (EU-average: 14,8%).
+According to Statbel, the Belgian unadjusted gender pay gap was 5% in 2021; this is one of the lowest percentages in the EU (EU-average: 12.7%).
 The unadjusted gender pay gap is defined as the difference between the average gross hourly earnings of men and women, expressed as a percentage of the average gross hourly earnings of men.
 It is called ’unadjusted’ as it does not take into account all of the factors that influence the gender pay gap, such as differences in education, labour market experience or type of job.
-However, the Belgian Institute for Equality between Men and Women stated that the gender pay gap was 8% in 2017 and when looking at the average annual wages instead of the hourly wages, the gender pay gap was around 21%.

 Wage discrimination can remain hidden.
 For example, sometimes different job titles are systematically used for the jobs of female and male employees and other pay scales are linked to those job titles.
 Often people do not know exactly how much their colleagues earn.
 In this way, even blatant differences can go unnoticed.
 Therefore, discrimination cases regarding a differential remuneration based on gender are quite rare.
 In a judgment of 6 February 2020, the Labour Court of Appeal of Brussels dismissed a complaint of a female bank employee who claimed that her employer used parallel pay scales, as the employee failed to prove any link to gender.